PrairieLearn/PrairieLearn/docs/workspaces/index.md

 For more fine-tuned randomized files, the `_workspace_files` parameter can also be set in `server.py`, containing an array of potentially dynamic files to be created in the workspace home directory.
 Each element of the array must include a `name` property, containing the file name (which can include a path with directories), and one of the following:

 - a `contents` property, containing the contents of the file.
-- a `questionFile` or `serverFilesCourseFile` property, pointing to an existing file in a different location in the question directory or the course's `serverFilesCourse` directory, respectively.
+- a `questionFile` or `serverFilesCourseFile` property, pointing to an existing file in the question directory or the course's `serverFilesCourse` directory, respectively.

 For example: